 I've been through this so many times before.
-Samsung has a new flagship phone.
+Samsung rolls out a new flagship phone.
 It's undeniably better than its last flagship phone.
 And it's once again more expensive than its predecessor.
-The Galaxy S20 Ultra is taking that formula to an even higher level for 2020, with an absolutely massive screen and an all-new camera system that's a step above Samsung's other Galaxy S20 models.
+The Galaxy S20 Ultra takes that formula to an even higher level, with an absolutely massive screen and an all-new camera system that's a step above Samsung's other Galaxy S20 models.
 And the price?
 A big one: $1400.

-Let's break down how well Samsung executes on the promise of an ultra flagship phone.
+Let's break down how well Samsung executes on the promise of an ultra flagship phone, and how the S20 Ultra manages to differentiate itself in 2021 following the introduction of the Galaxy S21 Ultra, the latest and greatest Samsung flagship.

 At a glance